elibroftw/blog.elijahlopez.ca/content/posts/how-to-install-macos-on-virtualbox.md

 ---
-title: "How to Install MacOS Monterey (12) on VirtualBox Windows 11"
+title: "How to Install macOS 12 Monterey on VirtualBox Windows 11"
 date: 2023-08-15T21:15:51-04:00
 draft: true
 tags: [